Gagravarr/AlfrescoSpreadsheetExcerpter/README.md

 License
 =======
-The code is available under the LGPL v3 License, which is the same license that Alfresco itself is made available under.
+The code is available under the Apache License version 2.
+However, it builds on top of Alfresco, which is under the LGPL v3 license, so in most cases the resulting system will fall under the stricter LGPL rules...